High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: Introduction

 In this study, we propose that the unique Fermi surface geometry of X-type antiferromagnets enables highly efficient generation of nonrelativistic spin currents, with a charge-spin conversion efficiency approaching 100\%.
 For (001)-oriented $\beta$-\ce{Fe2PO5}, the Fermi surface exhibits a square-shaped structure with alternating spin textures.
-When the principal crystallographic orientation is changed to (110), the Fermi surface structure displays a $d$-wave altermagnetic-like characteristic and becomes compressed into an approximately X-shaped $d$-wave configuration.
+Upon a \SI{45}{\degree} rotation about the z-axis (i.e., reorientation to the (110) direction), this structure evolves into a compressed, approximately X-shaped configuration characteristic of $d$-wave altermagnetism.
 This distinctive Fermi surface geometry leads to highly efficient $\cal T$-odd spin currents with a charge-spin conversion efficiency reaching 90\%.
 To achieve out-of-plane spin currents in the X-type antiferromagnet, a (101)-oriented unit cell is designed where the N\'eel vector is oriented along the [001] axis.
 This configuration maintains a remarkable charge-spin conversion efficiency of 80\%, substantially surpassing all known material systems, including ferromagnets, altermagnets, noncollinear antiferromagnets, and low-symmetry crystals.
 The highly efficient charge-spin conversion in X-type collinear antiferromagnets establishes a material-specific pathway for developing advanced spintronic devices with enhanced performance characteristics.